 Outlined below is a description of the principal risk factors that may affect the Group.
 Not all the factors are within the Group's control.
-Other factors besides those listed below may also adversely affect the Group.
+Other factors besides those listed below may also adversely affect the Group, for example, strict cost control, oversized estates and quality of teaching and learning.